La Pandilla

 La Pandilla were a Spanish teen music group of the 1970s, founded in 1970 by Pepa Aguirre.
 The group had members of both sexes, unlike most pop groups at the time.

 Aguirre's son, daughter, and niece formed the band; later, two more boys were added.
 Their first album, Villancicos, was released in late 1970.

 La Pandilla had initially a big impact in their home country of Spain.
 After a personnel change as some of the original members grew up, they experienced some backlash in the country for their song "El Alacrán" ("The Scorpion"), an innocent pop tune that made a coincidental reference to a clandestine group that was one of Francisco Franco's staunchest opponents.
 Franco's censors objected to the group, so they started touring Latin America more frequently.

 Their appeal to youth in some Latin American countries bordered on collective hysteria, a reaction that evoked that of Beatlemania in the mid-1960s.
 During the 1970s, it was common to see La Pandilla-related items such as notebooks, posters, magazines, notebook covers, rulers, and dolls at department stores all over the Spanish-speaking countries.
 There were also two movies which were primarily centered around the band, named Operacion Alacran and La Pandilla en Apuros.
 La Pandilla's film debut took place in 1972's En un mundo nuevo but in this film, the band played secondary roles.
+Operación Alacrán sold well.